 Standard features include Easy Start, (which starts off on a low power setting, and gradually increases the power over each of the next 14 uses, to introduce new Sonicare users gradually to the "Buzz"), the 2 minute SmartTimer, and the QuadPacer interval indicator.
 They also come with a multi-voltage compact travel charger.

 What's my opinion?
 I think some people (like me!) may get a little confused by all the options.
-Overall, both brushes are great, due to the smaller size and weight than the other Sonicare brushes.
-The Sanitizer feature of the FlexCare Plus is quite useful.
-Read more at the Amazon.com page here.
+Overall, this brush is great, due to the smaller size and weight than the other standard (and cheaper) Sonicare brushes.

-I can't really pick which one is "best", because they can both clean your teeth as well as the other.
+I can't really pick which one is "best", between the FlexCare Platinum and the top-of-the-range DiamondClean, because they can both clean your teeth as well as the other.
 The difference is really in the packaging.

-My recommendation for both versions of sonic care toothbrush would be to just use the "Clean" setting, and go for 6 to 8 minutes of gentle brushing around ALL the gum edges.
+My recommendation for both versions of sonic care toothbrush would be to just use the "Clean" setting, on the Medium Intensity setting, and go for 6 to 8 minutes of gentle brushing around ALL the gum edges.
 I think that 2 minutes as indicated by the SmartTimer is a little short.

 Also, if you are not using this sonic care toothbrush on the normal "Clean" setting, you are not using the full power of the brush, and are not really getting the full benefits of the patented Sonicare technology.